 How can you cut the cost of art supplies?

-A few years ago, the thought occurred to me that the most reliable way of making money out of art was by making money out of artists.
+The cost of art supplies goes up and up over the years.
 Unfortunately, it seems as though we’ll always cough up money for materials, art supplies and ways to promote our work, regardless of whether or not we’ll make any profit from our work.
-That’s because of love – we love what we do, but that certainly doesn’t mean we don’t deserve to earn a living from it.

-Ditch Tradition
+Ditch tradition

 Really, the biggest money-waster is tradition.
 Do you really need to work in the same materials that the ‘old masters’ used, or is that just something that will make you feel better about yourself and your work?
-Manufacturers know that slapping the name of a famous artist on some old tat is a great money-spinner, and not just for art.

 I never work on canvas anymore because I hate the texture and the way it disrupts my fine detail.
 I prefer to prime sheets of thick watercolour paper and blocks of MDF – I’ve found what I like, and I make work I like.